zdeluna/capstone-project/server/README.md

 3 - Accept a friend request
 4 - Reject a friend request

-Other codes that are only used in get requests
+Other codes that are only seen in /users/:id GET requests
 1 - A friend request has been sent to another user
 2 - A friend request has been received from another user

+## Delete a authenticated user using user id

+### DELETE /users/:id

+#### Parameters:

+id - The id of the authenticated user

+Response 204 No Content